 2. Destruction and irreversible transformation methods

-Hazardous waste incineration is, according to the general technical guidelines, at least one of the destruction and irreversible transformation methods applicable for the environmentally sound disposal of wastes with a content of PFOS, its salts or PFOSF at or above 50 mg/kg.
+Hazardous waste incineration is, according to the general technical guidelines, at least one of the destruction and irreversible transformation methods applicable for the environmentally sound disposal of wastes with a content of PFOS, its salts or PFOSF at or above 50 mg/kg and for PFOA, its salts and related compounds at or above xx mg/kg.

 For further information, see subsection IV.G.2 of the general technical guidelines.